arthur-parmentier/soundpainting-signs-gestures-recognition/Readme.md

 2. Install Processing https://processing.org/ and launch the "simpleKinect" scripts in the "Utilities" folder (source: SimpleKinect https://github.com/jpbellona/simpleKinect).
 3. Get the motion tracking data in Max via OSC.
 I will soon implement it directly into the patcher.

-5. _For use with the built-in HandPose & PoseNet - webcam - inputs (recommended)_ Install the dependencies by clicking on the dedicated button in the patcher.
-Then, make sure that the Maxhelper process (Max Helper.exe on windows) as well as the electron processes run on the dedicated GPU and not integrated GPU, by checking your OS or GPU settings (if you have a Nvidia GPU, check its control panel).
-6. Install the required Max/MSP packages: MuBu, Bach project (and whatever Max/MSP is telling you that you are missing, because I used several handy packages for Max)
-7. _For use with Kinect input_ Download the drivers for your kinect and launch the processing scripts located in the "Utilities" folder (check out https://github.com/jpbellona/simpleKinect).
-8. Download Wekinator (wekinator.org) and launch as many models as you use in the patcher?
 9. You can now use the tool!
 For instance, try to launch the PoseNet model with the Wekinator DTW model and train your first signs!
 10. To build your own standalone, check out the procedure for Max/MSP (and Processing if you use the kinect scripts).